bichht0608/mysql_fdw/README.md

     ```
   - json_value:
   Example: SELECT c1 FROM ftbl WHERE json_value(c1, '$.a', `'returning date'`)::date > '2001-01-01';
+  - date_add: From Postgres version 16beta2, there are 3 date_add functions with different argument:
+    - date_add ( timestamp with time zone, interval ) → timestamp with time zone: this is function of Postgres, not push down.
+    - date_add ( timestamp with time zone, interval [, text ] ) → timestamp with time zone: this is function of Postgres, not push down.
+    - date_add ( timestamp without time zone, interval ) -> timestamp without time zone: this is function of MySQL, can push down.

+    To make sure that mysql_fdw can push down date_add function, user needs to pass the 1st argument of date_add as timestamp [without time zone].
+    Example:
+    - Cast the 1st argument to timestamp:<br>
+    SELECT c1 FROM ftbl WHERE date_add(c1::timestamp, '1 12:59:10'::interval) != '2000-01-01';
+    - Pass timestamp column directly into 1st argument of date_add.
+In the following example, c2 has type timestamp.<br>
+    SELECT c1 FROM ftbl WHERE date_add(c2, '1 12:59:10'::interval) != '2000-01-01';
 ### JOIN clause push-down
 mysql_fdw now also supports join push-down.
 The joins between two
 foreign tables from the same remote MySQL server are pushed to a remote